henrylawson/photish/README.md

 1. [AppVeyor](https://ci.appveyor.com/project/HenryLawson/photish) is used for
    testing and packaging of the Windows build.
 1. [Code Climate](https://codeclimate.com/github/henrylawson/photish) is used
-   to maintain high test coverage and quality code.
+   to monitor high test coverage and quality code.
-1. [Gemnasium](https://gemnasium.com/henrylawson/photish) is used to ensure all dependencies are up too date.
+1. [Gemnasium](https://gemnasium.com/henrylawson/photish) is used to ensure all dependencies are up to date.

 ## Contributing